OliverCi/freeplane2md/README.md

     -v --verbose                Output additional information to stderr.
     -l --headerlevel=<level>    Number of levels to be converted to headers [default: 1]
+    -t --todo                   Treat as to-do list.
+Translate non header nodes without icons to tasks with checkboxes (- [ ]) and nodes with checkmark icons to done tasks (- [x]).

 See also `freeplane2md.py -h`